This post may contain affiliate links. Please read our disclosure policy.

 - Pour cauliflower into a large strainer, letting any excess batter drip off.
 You want just a light coating of batter.
 Sprinkle with Panko breadcrumbs and gently toss.

 - Place on a foil-lined pan and bake for 15 minutes.
 Remove from the oven and gently toss with buffalo sauce.
-You want the cauliflower coated but not soaked.
+Cauliflower should be coated but not soaked.

 - Place cauliflower back on the pan and bake for an additional 5-10 minutes or until cauliflower is tender-crisp.